brbalazs/liferay-portal/modules/apps/commerce/BREAKING_CHANGES.markdown

 #### What changed?

-The CPInstance field `json` that holds product options configuration replaced with entity CPInstanceOptionValueRel.
+The CPInstance field `json` that holds product options configuration is replaced with entity CPInstanceOptionValueRel.

 #### Who is affected?